-Figure out the best AP® Calculus review book for your unique strengths and weaknesses in order to excel on the AP® Calculus exam.
+Figure out the best AP® Calculus review book for your unique strengths and weaknesses in order to pass the AP® Calculus exam.

 After a long, chilly winter bundled up in heavy sweaters, scarves, and gloves, spring is finally here!
 The warmer weather is accompanied with chirping birds, longer days, and daydreams of beach vacations and summertime cookouts to come.

 For teachers and students, spring brings a different thought to mind: standardized tests.
-Especially on the AP® Calculus exam, students have a major hurdle to jump before they can enjoy summer break.
+Especially with the AP® Calculus exam, students have a major hurdle to jump before they can enjoy summer break.

-You may need a comprehensive review of the entire year.
+Once you decide the AP exam is beneficial, think back to your study habits.
+Did you memorize everything right before the class test and forget it a week later?
+If so, you may need a comprehensive review of the entire year with some tips on how to pass Calculus.
 Sure, you can go back through your notes from the fall, winter, and spring but can you recognize the most important concepts?

 A review book may be what you need to prepare for the upcoming AP® Calculus exam.